Let's talk

 Completed:

-• We have completed a full ESG and environmental audit with an environmental consultancy, Sustainable Advantage, to support us in understanding our current carbon footprint, as well as setting achievable targets for carbon reduction
+• We have completed a full ESG and environmental audit in 2022 with an environmental consultancy, Sustainable Advantage, to support us in understanding our current carbon footprint, as well as setting achievable targets for carbon reduction

 • We have adopted a ‘cloud-first’ strategy for procuring new IT applications